Rose oil: Key rose components

-Even though these compounds exist in less than 1% quantity of rose oil, they make up for slightly more than 90% of the odor content due to their low odor detection thresholds.
+Even though these compounds usually exist in less than 1% quantity of rose oil, they make up for slightly more than 90% of the odor content due to their low odor detection thresholds.

+Rosa centifolia composition

+Rosa centifolia does not have a rose oil because of the delicate nature of its petals.
+The Rosa centifolia absolute is composed of more than 50% phenylethyl alcohol and the rest of the composition resembles a Rosa damascena.

 Production

 Due to the labor-intensive production process and the low content of oil in the rose blooms, rose oil commands a very high price.
 Harvesting of flowers is done by hand in the morning before sunrise, and the material is distilled the same day.

 There are three main methods of extracting the oil from the plant material: